-Sent by Wallace, Alfred Russel & Bates, Henry Walter, 50 Upper Albany Street, Regents Park to William Jackson Hooker, [Royal Botanic Gardens, Kew] on 30 March 1848.
+Sent by Wallace, Alfred Russel & Bates, Henry Walter, 50 Upper Albany Street, Regent's Park, London to William Jackson Hooker, [Royal Botanic Gardens, Kew] on 30 March 1848.

 No summary available at this time.